-When a new student enters LAMB, we feel that a family, rather than an individual, has joined us.
+When a new student enters LAMB, a family, rather than an individual, has joined LAMB.
 By virtue of their age, students must be escorted to school.
-This gives us twice a day to obtain parents' input and participation.
-The primary participation expected of all parents is volunteerism, attendance at the scheduled parent-teacher conferences each quarter AND attendance at special events and workshops organized by teachers, children, and the school administration.
+This gives LAMB two opportunities a day to obtain parents' input and participation.
+The primary participation expected of all parents is volunteerism, attendance at the scheduled parent-teacher conferences each quarter and attendance at special events and workshops organized by teachers, children, and the school administration.
+Parental involvement is also encouraged through a parent education program.
+Parents can participate in workshops on topics such as Montessori education, dual language immersion, and behavior management.
+LAMB conducts parent satisfaction surveys following these events and alters and develops future parent education sessions based on interest and need.
+LAMB also has an active PTO which fundraises for its own operational costs and to support school operations.